Mitigating Data Redundancy to Revitalize Transformer-based Long-Term Time Series Forecasting System: Experiments

-\textbf{Comparison with baselines} Table~\ref{baselinetable} summarizes the results of the Transformer baselines and our proposed methods.
+Table.\ref{baselinetable} summarizes the multivariate results of the Transformer-based LTSF models and our proposed methods.
 We applied the same setting for each transformer-based model pair to achieve a fair comparison.
-Based on the results in Table~\ref{baselinetable}, we find that: (1) Our model can significantly improve the Transformer-based model’s performance up to 30\% on M-LSTF problems across most cases; it improves the MSE and MAE scores in 23 of 25 prediction tasks in Informer, 20 of 25 tasks in Transformer with canonical attention, and 20 of 25 tasks in Transformer with ProbSparse attention.
-Our results show that our proposed memory-driven approach with the progressive training schedule can help Transformers with M-LSTF problems.
+Based on the results in Table.\ref{baselinetable}, we find that: (1) Our model can significantly improve the Transformer-based LTSF models' performances up to 30\% on multivariate LTSF problems across most cases; it improves the MSE and MAE scores in 20 of 25 prediction tasks in FEDformer, 23 of 25 prediction tasks in Informer and 19 of 25 tasks in vanilla Transformer.
+Our results show that our proposed CLMFormer with the progressive training schedule and memory-driven decoder can help Transformers with multivariate LTSF problems.
 (2) Our method works particularly well in longer prediction settings.
 For instance, when the prediction length is 720, our approach improves the Informer’s MSE score by 21.63\% for the Etth1 dataset and 20.00\% for the traffic dataset, in contrast to the 10.00\% and 14.96\% improvements, respectively, for the prediction length of 24, and this trend is consistently observed across all different models and datasets.
-The improved performance with longer prediction settings makes sense, considering that the relational memory unit is highly effective at dealing with highly similar data, and our progressive training strategy effectively addresses the overfitting issues caused by increased prediction lengths.
-(3) Our method can further improve the performances of the SOTA LTF model, Fedformer, on almost all the tasks.
-Such experimental results prove that our method can be seamlessly plugged into any Transformer-based models even when these models are designed to explore the global and seasonal-trend features to improve the prediction capabilities.
-The frequency modules in Fedformer can be considered as another kinds of memory-driven paradigm, and it is encouraged to observe that our methods bring out additional improvements.
+The improved performance with longer prediction settings makes sense, considering that the seasonal memory unit is highly effective at dealing with highly similar data, and our progressive training strategy effectively addresses the overfitting issues caused by increased prediction lengths.
+(3) Our method can further improve the performances of the SOTA LTSF model, FEDformer, on almost all tasks.
+Such experimental results prove that our method can be seamlessly plugged into varying Transformer-based LTSF systems even when these models are designed to explore the long dependencies and seasonal-trend features to improve the prediction capabilities.
+The frequency modules in FEDformer can be considered as another kind of memory-driven paradigm, and it is encouraging to observe that our methods bring out additional improvements.